 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medicine?

-If you are a woman who could become pregnant, use effective birth control during treatment with this medicine and for at least 4 months after stopping this therapy.
+Do not become pregnant while taking this medicine or for at least 3 months after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Men should not father a child while taking this medicine and for 3 months after stopping it.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.